Tunayblg/BookStoreApi/README.md

 ﻿# BookStore API (.NET 8, EF Core, AutoMapper)

 This project is a layered RESTful API for managing books, built with ASP.NET Core 8 and Entity Framework Core.
 It follows clean architecture principles with clearly separated concerns using folders such as `Entities`, `DTOs`, `Repositories`, and `Services`.
+Book records are stored in a SQL Server database using Entity Framework Core for data access.

 ---